- Discuss the impact of aging on memory

 Older people have more difficulty using memory strategies to recall details (Berk, 2007).
 Working memory is a cognitive system with a limited capacity responsible for temporarily holding information available for processing.
 As we age, the working memory loses some of its capacity.
 This makes it more difficult to concentrate on more than one thing at a time or to remember details of an event.
 However, people often compensate for this by writing down information and avoiding situations where there is too much going on at once to focus on a particular cognitive task.

-When an elderly person demonstrates difficulty with multi-step verbal information presented quickly, the person is exhibiting problems with working memory.
+When an older person demonstrates difficulty with multi-step verbal information presented quickly, the person is exhibiting problems with working memory.
 Working memory is among the cognitive functions most sensitive to decline in old age.
 Several explanations have been offered for this decline in memory functioning; one is the processing speed theory of cognitive aging by Tim Salthouse.
 Drawing on the findings of general slowing of cognitive processes as people grow older, Salthouse argues that slower processing causes working-memory contents to decay, thus reducing effective capacity.
-For example, if an elderly person is watching a complicated action movie, they may not process the events quickly enough before the scene changes, or they may processing the events of the second scene, which causes them to forget the first scene.
+For example, if an older person is watching a complicated action movie, they may not process the events quickly enough before the scene changes, or they may processing the events of the second scene, which causes them to forget the first scene.
 The decline of working-memory capacity cannot be entirely attributed to cognitive slowing, however, because capacity declines more in old age than speed.

 Another proposal is the inhibition hypothesis advanced by Lynn Hasher and Rose Zacks.
 This theory assumes a general deficit in old age in the ability to inhibit irrelevant, or no-longer relevant, information.
 Therefore, working memory tends to be cluttered with irrelevant contents which reduce the effective capacity for relevant content.
 The assumption of an inhibition deficit in old age has received much empirical support but, so far, it is not clear whether the decline in inhibitory ability fully explains the decline of working-memory capacity.